Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: Preliminaries and main results

-If $(E, d)$ is a complete, separable metric space, and $T \ge 0$, we write $\mathcal{C}([0, T]; E)$ for the space of continuous paths from $[0, T]$ to $E$, which is endowed with the supremum norm $\lVert\cdot\rVert_\infty$.
-Similarly, we denote by $\mathbb{D} ([0, T]; E)$ the space of c\'adl\'ag functions from $[0,T]$ to $E$, which is endowed with the Billingsley metric inducing the $J_1$-Skorokhod topology; this metric makes the space complete and separable (see \cite{billingsley1999} for the details).
-We recall that for both spaces, the Borel $\sigma$-algebras are generated by the projection maps $(x_s)_{s\in [0,T]} \mapsto x_t$.
-These maps are continuous for the supremum norm on $\mathcal{C} ([0, T]; E)$; they are not continuous for the $J_1$-Skorokhod topology.
+If $E$ is complete and separable, we denote by $\mathcal{C}([0,T];E)$ the space of continuous paths, equipped with the supremum norm $\lVert\cdot\rVert_\infty$.
+We write $\mathbb{D}([0,T];E)$ for the space of c\`adl\`ag paths, equipped with the Billingsley metric generating the $J_1$--Skorokhod topology; this space is also Polish~\cite{billingsley1999}.
+In both cases, the Borel $\sigma$-algebra is generated by the coordinate maps $x \mapsto x_t$, ($t \in [0,T]$).
+These maps are continuous for the supremum norm on $\mathcal{C}([0,T];E)$, but not for the $J_1$--Skorokhod topology.